royratcliffe/HypertextApplicationLanguage/README.md

 pages have links to other pages.
 HTML was designed for presenting information to humans.
 HAL was designed for presenting information to applications.

-This gem provides a suite of Ruby classes for rendering and parsing resource representations, including their links, properties and nested representations of embedded resources.
+This framework provides a suite of Swift classes for rendering and parsing resource representations, including their links, properties and nested representations of embedded resources.